Table of Contents

-They proceeded to slaughter around 70,000 Muslims and then converted the Mosque into a palace, while the Dome of the Rock served as a Chapel and the chambers under the mosque served as a stable.
+Masjid al Aqsa was converted into a palace, while the Dome of the Rock served as a Chapel and the chambers under the mosque served as a stable.

-Muslims who survived the initial massacre were later crucified on a large cross which was later broken down by Salahuddin.
+Muslims who survived the initial massacre were later crucified on a large cross which was later broken down by Salahuddin Ayyubi.

-6-The Dome of the Rock is most probably the first dome ever built in Islamic History.
-However, the dome started out as a wooden dome which then changed to brass, lead and then finally a ceramic cover, however during the reign of Suleiman the Ottoman Caliph the gold layer was added to the dome.
+The Dome of the Rock is most probably the first dome ever built in Islamic History.
+However, the dome started out as a wooden dome which then changed to brass, lead, and then finally a ceramic cover, however during the reign of Suleiman the Ottoman Caliph, the gold layer was added to the dome.

 Many Muslims do not know the fact that in 1967 when Israel illegally occupied Palestine the Mosque came under their unlawful control a large portion of the mosque was burnt by them.